Nexmo/station/_documentation/concepts/guides/signing-messages.md

 - Detect that the text includes `&` or `=`.
 - Create a version of the text that uses `_` (underscore) in place of these special characters.
-- Use the sanitised version of the text to create the signature.
+- Use the sanitized version of the text to create the signature.

 The original text can be still be sent/received, the character replacements are only needed to generate the signature.